Chriscoop05/MachineLearning.HotelBookings/README.md

-# MachineLearning.HotelBookings
-Modeling Hotel Bookings in R
+# Machine Learning Projects in R